kpreisser/TcpTunnel/README.md

 ## Features

 - Uses async I/O for high scalability.
-- Supports SSL/TLS and password authentication for secure connections between the Gateway and the Proxies.
+- Supports SSL (TLS) and password authentication for secure connections between the Gateway and the Proxies.
 - Multiplexes multiple (tunneled) TCP connections over a single connection, similar to the stream concept in HTTP/2.
 - Uses flow control for the tunneled TCP connections (using a initial window size of 384 KiB), similar to the flow control mechanism in HTTP/2.